-The commission proposes to amend §350.76(d)(2)(B) by removing the figure and the directive for persons to use TEFs specified therein when determining a 2,3,7,8-TCDD TEQ for dioxin-like PCBs.
-The proposed rule would direct persons to apply the 2005 WHO TEFs, or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director, to the measured concentrations for each of the dioxin-like PCBs.
+The commission adopts the amendment to §350.76(d)(2)(B) which removes the figure and the directive for persons to use TEFs specified therein when determining a 2,3,7,8-TCDD TEQ for dioxin-like PCBs.
+The adopted rule will direct persons to apply the 2005

+WHO TEFs, or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director, to the measured concentrations for each of the dioxin-like PCBs.

-The commission proposes to add new subsection §350.76(d)(3).
+The commission adopts new subsection §350.76(d)(3).
 This subsection clarifies that a person may be required to evaluate the adequacy of a response action when the executive director determines that a substantial change in the TEFs alters the calculated TEQ in such a way that results in the actual toxicity of the dioxin-like PCB mixture not being protective of human health and the environment.
 The rule also specifies that it is possible that a person might not be required to conduct a response action in the case where a significant change in the TEFs affects the TEQ in such a way that reveals a response action is no longer warranted to protect human health and the environment.
 To maintain the numerical order of the rule, previous subsections (d)(3) and (d)(4) are being renumbered to (d)(4) and (d)(5), respectively.

-The commission proposes to amend §350.76(e)(1) by removing the directive for persons to use TEFs specified in the figure included in subsection (d)(2)(B), when demonstrating attainment of the critical PCL for 2,3,7,8-TCDD.
-The proposed rule would direct persons to apply the 2005 WHO TEFs, or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director, to demonstrate attainment of the critical PCL for 2,3,7,8-TCDD.
+The commission amends §350.76(e)(1) by removing the directive for persons to use TEFs specified in the figure included in subsection (d)(2)(B), when demonstrating attainment of the critical PCL for 2,3,7,8-TCDD.
+The adopted rule will direct persons to apply the 2005 WHO TEFs, or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director, to demonstrate attainment of the critical PCL for 2,3,7,8-TCDD.

-The commission proposes to amend §350.76(e)(1)(B) to clarify that, when homologuespecific analytical data are available, persons shall apply the 2005 WHO TEFs or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director.
+The commission's rulemaking adoption amends §350.76(e)(1)(B) to clarify that, when homologue-specific analytical data are available, persons shall apply the 2005 WHO TEFs or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director.
 Additionally, this subsection clarifies that if a homologue class has more than one TEF for different congeners, persons shall use the highest of the latest TEFs that have been reviewed and approved by the executive director for that congener class.
-Additionally, the proposed rule removes the language specifying that a TEF value of 0.5 be used for the pentachlorodibenzofuran homologue class.
+Additionally, the rulemaking adoption removes the language specifying that a TEF value of 0.5 be used for the pentachlorodibenzofuran homologue class.

-The commission proposes to amend §350.76(e)(1)(C) to clarify that, when congenerspecific analytical data are available, persons shall apply the 2005 WHO TEFs or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director.
+The commission adopts the amendment for §350.76(e)(1)(C) to clarify that, when congener-specific analytical data are available, persons shall apply the 2005 WHO TEFs or more recent TEFs established by a scientifically valid source that have been reviewed and approved by the executive director.

-The commission proposes to add new subsection §350.76(e)(1)(D).
+The commission adopts a new subsection §350.76(e)(1)(D).
 This subsection clarifies that a person may be required to evaluate the adequacy of a response action when the executive director determines that a substantial change in the TEFs alters the calculated TEQ in such a way that it results in the actual toxicity of the dioxin and furan mixture not being protective of human health and the environment.
 The rule also specifies that it is possible that a person might not be required to conduct a response action in the case where a significant change in the TEFs affects the TEQ in such a way that reveals a response action is no longer warranted to protect human health and the environment.